Page Contents

 Our view

 Japan is a must on many a cyclist’s list.
 Head here to explore on two wheels and so much awaits.
 It’s a country quite unlike any other, with cutting-edge cities, traditional villages, unique architecture and a wealth of natural wonders.
-If your idea of the best cycling holidays is discovering something completely new, then this could be your ideal destination.
+If your idea of the best cycling holiday is discovering something completely new, then this could be your ideal destination.

-In Japan you can sample some of the yummiest food in the world.
+In Japan, you can sample some of the yummiest food in the world.
 You can also soak in natural hot springs, wind your way through the forests and tackle mountainous terrain.
 In fact Japan’s mountains are breathtaking in every sense of the word, and around 80% of the country is uninhabited.

 But that’s not all.
 Japan’s polite, careful drivers help to make this one of the safer cycling destinations in the world.
-Add to that smooth roads in the centre of the country offering challenging climbs, paths through the river valleys and a cycling culture, and it won’t come as a surprise we think it one of the best countries for cycling.
+Add to that smooth roads in the centre of the country offering challenging climbs, paths through the river valleys and a cycling culture, and it won’t come as a surprise we think it is one of the best countries for cycling.

 Matsumoto Castle in Nagano prefecture at early morning